rackerlabs/technical-blog/content/blog/2019-08-15-secure-oracle-database-by-using-transparent-data-encryption/index.md

 metaDescription: "How to use the advanced security option to secure sensitive data within an Oracle&reg; database by using Transparent Data Encryption (TDE)."
 ogTitle: "Secure an Oracle database by using Transparent Data Encryption"
 ogDescription: "How to use the advanced security option to secure sensitive data within an Oracle&reg; database by using Transparent Data Encryption (TDE)."
+slug: "secure oracle database by using transparent data encryption"
 ---

 This blog covers the essentials of how to use the advanced security option to